Useful facts about the Greek ferries: the ultimate guide

 What is a deck space on a ferry?

-The deck space is the outdoor area on the ferries that are often equipped with tables and seats for passengers.
-Therefore, if you book a deck ticket, you can choose from the available seats on the ferry deck and enjoy the stunning sea views.
+Deck space refers to the outdoor area on ferries, typically equipped with seating and tables.
+If you book a deck ticket, you can choose from available outdoor seats and enjoy the views during your journey.

 Can you travel with your pet on a Greek ferry?